Variety of options makes traveling

-Seasonal service (May 29 - September 1) is available from Delta Airlines, who offers one daily flight to Juneau from Seattle (and one return flight) during the summer season.
+Year-round service is available from Delta Airlines starting May 15th, with one daily flight to Juneau from Seattle (and one return flight).
 For flight rates and reservations, visit Delta Airlines or call 800-221-1212.

 A variety of small commuter air carriers offer scheduled service and charters to surrounding communities and villages like Gustavus (gateway to Glacier Bay), Haines, Skagway, Pelican, Elfin Cove, Hoonah, and Angoon.

 Technically, you can't drive to Juneau - but you can put your car on a ferry.
 The Alaska Marine Highway System (AMHS) is our floating roadway that serves as Southeast Alaska's main marine transportation system.
 You can enter or depart the region via Bellingham, Washington; Prince Rupert, British Columbia; Haines, Alaska; or Skagway, Alaska.
 The Alaska ferry system connects smaller communities to one another and to regional centers of commerce and government.
 To learn more, visit www.ferryalaska.com or call 800-642-0066.